Asymptotic Behavior of Multi--Task Learning: Implicit Regularization and Double Descent Effects: Introduction

 \subsection{Summary of Contributions}

 The main goal of this work is to provide a precise investigation of the effects of learning different yet related tasks, following the formulation presented in \cite{muti_ref_f}.
 Our analysis shows that the combination of multiple related tasks is asymptotically equivalent to a traditional formulation with an additional regularization term.
 The regularization is given in an explicit form.
 Moreover, we show that the additional regularization depends on the similarity between the tasks and helps improve the generalization performance.
 Our analysis starts by providing a sharp asymptotic analysis of the popular multi--task formulation introduced in \cite{muti_ref_f} for a fixed number of tasks $T$.
 Specifically, we show that the generalization error associated with the multi--task learning formulation concentrates in the large system limit for fixed $T$.
 By solving a low--dimensional deterministic optimization problem, the asymptotic limit can be explicitly determined.
-The resulting asymptotic predictions are subsequently employed to analyze the performance of the multi--task formulation in the regime where the number of combined tasks grows to infinity at a slower rate than the problem dimensions.
+The resulting asymptotic predictions are subsequently employed to analyze the performance of the multi--task formulation in the regime where the number of combined tasks tends to infinity after the problem dimensions have been taken to infinity at a fixed rate.
 The given analysis employs a Gaussian equivalence theorem known as the convex Gaussian min--max theorem (CGMT) \cite{chris:151}.

 Our precise characterization is valid for general convex loss functions, particularly a squared loss is used for regression tasks, and a logistic loss is employed for binary classification tasks.
 Furthermore, it is valid for a broad class of generative models.
 We specialize our general theoretical results to widely used regression and classification models.
 Empirical investigations show that the studied model exhibits a double descent phenomenon.
 In particular, they demonstrate that the generalization error associated with the standard formulation is strictly decreasing after reaching the interpolation threshold at a value $\kappa^\star$.
 Additionally, they show that the combination of $T$ related tasks shifts the interpolation threshold by a factor that depends on $T$.